sisinflab-swot/cowl/docs/howto/index.rst

 Ontology queries
 ----------------

-The core type of the API is :class:`CowlOntology`, which is essentially a collection of :class:`CowlAxiom` instances.
-Under the hood, a :class:`CowlOntology` is an optimized self-organizing in-memory store, which keeps axioms indexed by type and referenced entities, allowing for very fast queries.
+The core type of the API is :struct:`CowlOntology`, which is essentially a collection of :struct:`CowlAxiom` instances.
+Under the hood, a :struct:`CowlOntology` is an optimized self-organizing in-memory store, which keeps axioms indexed by type and referenced entities, allowing for very fast queries.

-Ontology queries are functional, and query endpoints can be easily recognized in the :class:`CowlOntology` API as they accept :class:`CowlIterator` instances.
+Ontology queries are functional, and query endpoints can be easily recognized in the :struct:`CowlOntology` API as they accept :struct:`CowlIterator` instances.
 See :ref:`the related documentation <querying>` and :ref:`examples <examples>` for further information about how to use iterators.